Balintataw/RN-App-Generator/README.md

 __N.B.: You must configure the application at least once for it to work!__

-## The white-label project
+## The React Native CLI project

-The white-label project is a modular React Native application.
+This project is a modular React Native application.
 It features modules and themes personalization.
-The white-label app is contained in the `white-label` directory.
+The app is contained in the `white-label` directory for now.

 ### Modules